Robert Sutherland (Washington politician)

-Robert J. Sutherland (born 1958 or 1959) is an American politician serving as a member of the Washington House of Representatives for the 39th district.
+Robert J. Sutherland (born October 19, 1959) is a former American politician previously serving as a Republican member of the Washington House of Representatives for the 39th district.

 Background

 Sutherland was born and raised in Burbank, California.
 After graduating from high school, Sutherland served in the United States Air Force.
 Sutherland then earned a Bachelor of Science degree in biochemistry from Gonzaga University.

 Career

 Prior to entering politics, Sutherland worked as a biochemist, specializing in the development of cancer therapies.

 Sutherland sought election to the Washington's 1st congressional district in the United States House of Representatives in 2014 and 2016.
 He lost both elections to incumbent Congresswoman Suzan DelBene.

 After the retirement of Representative Dan Kristiansen, Sutherland sought election to Washington's House of Representatives.
-In 2018, he defeated Democrat Ivan Lewis.
+In 2018, he defeated Democrat Ivan Lewis 56%-44%.
+Sutherland won re-election in 2020 over Democrat Claus Joens 60%-40%.

 Reaction to 2020 presidential election

 Shortly after Joe Biden defeated Donald Trump in the 2020 presidential election, Sutherland falsely claimed that Democrats "cheated" and that the election was not "fair".
 Since the 2020 elections, Sutherland has promoted false claims of widespread election fraud and conspiracy theories.
 In the aftermath of the 2020 presidential election, Sutherland told his followers on Facebook to "Prepare for war" after proclaiming that "Joe Biden is not now, nor will ever be my President".
 He also said it would be "righteous" if Donald Trump utilized the military to forcefully stay in power.